kartik9k/SimpleShell/Readme.txt

 history : Prints all(executed or failed) prev commands except the most recent 'history' by reading from a file created within the program.

-ls: Implemented -a option only.
+ls : Implemented -a option only.
 Prints all directories/ files including . and ..
 Can display contents of directories other than the current directory.
 Throws an error if the directory is invalid.

-cat: Implemented -n & -b.
+cat : Implemented -n & -b.
 Prints line number with the lines with slight variation.
 Throws an error if the file is not valid.

-date: Simply prints the current date and time.
+date : Simply prints the current date and time.

-rm: Can delete multiple files in one instance.
+rm : Can delete multiple files in one instance.

+mkdir : Creates a directory at the said location with 777 permissions.

+TO DO: 1) Implement options for rm & mkdir